 Using RightCapital to Support Your Retirement Planning in Plano, TX

-As part of retirement planning in Plano, TX, our financial advisors use RightCapital, a professional financial planning software, to organize financial data and compare planning assumptions over time.
+As part of the planning process, our Plano, TX financial advisors use a professional financial planning software, RightCapital, to organize data and compare planning assumptions over time.

 RightCapital helps replace static spreadsheets and general rules of thumb with a living financial plan that can be updated as circumstances change.